Artofaj/no-shake-scrollify/README.md

 no-shake-scrollify

-Define waiting time in ms with var throttleTime.
+Define waiting time in ms with `var throttleTime = yourWaitingTime`.

-Define the elements to scroll to with var scrollToElement.
+Define the elements to scroll to with `var scrollToElement = yourElement`.

-Define the element's parent with var containerElement.
+Define the element's parent with `var containerElement = yourContainer`.

-For best results, apply position:relative to the container.
+For best results, apply `position:relative` to the yourContainer.